 In just over two years, hundreds of digital media employees have come together to unionize their workplaces and negotiate union contracts.
 Fundamentally, the demand of any group of workers forming a union is the same – to win a formal seat at the table in order to negotiate over the future of their workplace.
 Each group decides what to advocate for at the bargaining table as a union.

-Though priorities vary from site to site, the issues tend to revolve around the same categories.
+Though priorities vary from company to company, the issues tend to revolve around the same categories.
 Digital media employees want to address core economic concerns, including: preserving or improving benefits (leave time, 401k, health insurance), pay equity and transparency, regular and fair cost of living increases, and working conditions (such as hours).
 Creative professionals also negotiate to address workplace “culture” issues, including: transparency, communication, diversity, and editorial policies and independence.

 Negotiating a union contract is a core element of any unionized workplace, however, it doesn’t stop there.
 Organized workplaces have structures for democratic representation and collective decision making processes.
 That means that unionized companies have a mechanism in place to share information across employees and to take collective action if and when necessary.
 This includes, for example, regular meetings with management and organizing workplace diversity committees.